learn-co-students/flatiron-bnb-methods-v-000/TUTORIAL.md

   validates :description, :rating, :reservation, presence: true
 ```

 We can also write a custom validation method.
-This method should be private we never want to call these validation methods outside of our class.
+This method should be private, as we don't want to expose them to other parts of our application.

 ```ruby
 class Review < ActiveRecord::Base